 Some measured datasets are not suitable for inclusion in HydroBase but are necessary for SPDSS groundwater modeling.
+This information includes stream cross section data, municipal and industrial pumping estimates, data from wells installed as part of the SPDSS field investigations and stream property measurements.
+Change logs are also maintained in the database.
 Tables created in the SPDSS_GW_database for these types of data include:

 - crossSection

 - crossSectionPoint

+- crossSection

 - MI_pumping

 - SPDSS_wells

 - stream_properties

+- Log

-Control tables contain data needed to improve the data density in the HydroBase or SPDSS_GW_database measured data tables.
+Control tables contain data needed to improve the data density in the HydroBase or SPDSS_GW_database measured data tables to facilitate interpolation into model data sets.
 The control tables possess the same structure as their related measured data tables.
 Control tables in the SPDSS_GW_database include:

 - geophlogs_control

 - MI_pumping_control

 - pumping_test_control

+- structures_xy_alias

 - well_meas_control

-Exclusion tables identify the measured data in HydroBase not suitable for modeling.
+Exclusion tables identify the measured data in HydroBase that are not suitable for modeling.
 Data not suitable for modeling are identified by an analyst during data analysis and model setup.
-If a data value marked as excluded in the exclusions table is modified in HydroBase and becomes suitable for modeling, the exclusion table can be manually modified to no longer exclude the value.
+If a data value marked as excluded in the exclusions table is modified in HydroBase and becomes suitable for modeling, the exclusion table can be modified to note this change.
 Exclusions tables include: